Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

-where $\rho$ and $\underline{\xi}$ are the theoretical embedding distortion and embedding rate corresponding to $\mathcal{U}_n^p(\mathbf{x})$.
-This is a combinatorial optimization problem, whose solvability will be discussed later.
-Assume for a moment that the encoder is able to solve~\eqref{eq:rho_max_part}; it then produces $\mathbf{y}$ using the optimum $(\mathcal{U}_n^p)^*$ found.
-The decoder needs the very same partitioning before it can proceed to decode the message.
-The simplest possibility would be that the encoder sends $(\mathcal{U}_n^p)^*$ to the decoder through a side channel.
-However this style of \textit{nonblind} adaptive partitioning is clearly not an option, since it defeats the whole purpose of steganography.
+where $\rho$ and $\underline{\xi}$ are the theoretical embedding rate and the theoretical embedding distortion corresponding to $\mathcal{U}_n^p(\mathbf{x})$, and $\kappa$ is the constraint.
+The optimization in~\eqref{eq:rho_max_part} is of a combinatorial nature.
+If the encoder were able to solve~\eqref{eq:rho_max_part}, it would then produce $\mathbf{y}$ using the optimum $(\mathcal{U}_n^p)^*$ found.
+The decoder would then need the very same partitioning before it could proceed to decode the message.
+The simplest possibility would be sending $(\mathcal{U}_n^p)^*$ to the decoder through a side channel.
+However this style of \textit{nonblind} adaptive partitioning is not permissible, since using a side channel defeats the purpose of steganography.

-Therefore we must focus our efforts on \textit{blind} adaptive partitioning, which requires that the decoder be able to obtain the same optimum partitioning as the encoder without knowledge of~$\mathbf{x}$, i.e., through the maximization of~\eqref{eq:rho_max_part} on $\mathcal{U}_n^p(\mathbf{y})$, rather than on $\mathcal{U}_n^p(\mathbf{x})$.
-This would be a possible strategy if~$\rho^*$ would correspond to a unique~$(\mathcal{U}_n^p)^*$.
-Unfortunately there are no guarantees of uniqueness for arbitrary~$\mathbf{x}$.
-In theory, we can circumvent this problem by limiting ourselves to the class of support-induced partitionings: encoder and decoder may separately evaluate the performance of the partitionings induced by a pre-agreed sequence of all support partitionings, and choose, for instance, the very first one deemed to be optimal.
-Due to the invariance property of support partitionings, encoder and decoder will agree on the theoretical performance associated to every single support-induced partitioning in the sequence, including the optimum one.
-Note that arbitrary partitionings are not amenable to this strategy because they lack the invariance property.
+Therefore \textit{blind} adaptive partitioning is the only way forward.
+This requires that the decoder be able to obtain $(\mathcal{U}_n^p)^*$ without knowledge of~$\mathbf{x}$, i.e., by undertaking the maximization in~\eqref{eq:rho_max_part} on $\mathcal{U}_n^p(\mathbf{y})$, rather than on $\mathcal{U}_n^p(\mathbf{x})$.
+This would be a legitimate strategy provided that the same~$\rho^*$ would correspond to a unique~$(\mathcal{U}_n^p)^*$ in the distinct optimization problems of encoder and decoder, but there are no guarantees of this happening in general.
+This issue can be circumvented by constraining the potential solutions to be in the class of support-induced partitionings.
+Due to the invariance property of support partitionings, both parties will separately agree on the theoretical performance associated to every possible support-induced partitioning, and thus, in theory, they will be able find the optimum partitioning(s) within this class.
+In order to break any ties, encoder and decoder can share a sequence of all support partitionings $\{\mathcal{U}_q^p\}$ and choose, for instance, the first optimum in the sequence.